 Does Vietnam Have A Retirement Visa?

 Here is the bad news.
 Vietnam doesn't have a simple retiree visa like the Philippines.
 Vietnam doesn't even have a stupid expensive retirement long-term visa option like Thailand.
-If you want to stay longer than 174-days (three months + a three-month extension), you need to either make a visa run every six months or apply for a Temporary Residence Card with Visa by Investment (DT).
+If you want to stay longer than 30-days, you need to either make a visa run every month, get a job with a local company, marry a Vietnamese citizen, or apply for a Temporary Residence Card with Visa by Investment (DT).

 Did you know how you hold your chopsticks can be considered extremely rude in Vietnam?